 To prepare you for programming, we ask that you complete the Bridging Work over the summer and bring this to your first lesson in September.
-You will be assessed on your understanding of this Bridging Work early in the Autumn Term.
+You will be assessed on your understanding of this Bridging Work during the induction assessment week in September.